ulyngs/oxforddown/README.md

 ### How-to chapters
 Read the ['How to use' chapter](https://ulyngs.github.io/oxforddown/how-to-use.html) to understand the structure of `oxforddown` and how to do the basic things like building your thesis.

+Note: bibliography files cannot have underscores in their names!

 For how to use R Markdown syntax in general and in `oxforddown` in particular, read the dedicated chapters on this ([R Markdown basics](https://ulyngs.github.io/oxforddown/rmd-basics.html), [Citations, cross-references, and collaboration](https://ulyngs.github.io/oxforddown/cites-and-refs.html), and [Tables](https://ulyngs.github.io/oxforddown/tables.html)).

 See also the general, official R Markdown resources [*R Markdown: The Definitive Guide*](https://bookdown.org/yihui/rmarkdown/) and the [*R Markdown Cookbook*](https://bookdown.org/yihui/rmarkdown-cookbook/).